-A primary goal of these Architecture Standards is authenticity - encouraging construction which is both timeless and functional.
-The character of new building FAÇADE should reflect and complement the materials and general scale of Kingston's local residential and commercial structures.
+A primary goal of these Architecture and Site Design Standards is authenticity - encouraging construction which is both timeless and functional.
+The character of new building FAÇADES should reflect and complement the materials and general scale of Kingston's local residential and commercial structures.
 They should employ materials and construction techniques that will result in long-lasting structures both in durability and design expression.
-These Architectural Standards work in tandem with the Building Type Standards, and other provisions of this Code, to deliver a high quality public realm.
+These Architecture and Site Standards work in tandem with the Building Type Standards, and other provisions of this Code, to deliver a high quality public realm.

-- 1. The Architectural Standards apply to all PRINCIPAL BUILDINGS in T2, T3, T4, and T5 Districts.
-The Architectural Standards are encouraged (but not required) for Detached House, Carriage House, Duplex or COTTAGE COURT Building Types. - 2.
-Up to 10 percent DEVIATION in the dimensional standards of this Section my be granted as a MINOR WAIVER (see Sec 405.26.E).
+- 1. The Architectural Standards of Sec 405.14.C through 405.14.G apply to all PRINCIPAL BUILDINGS in T2, T3, T4, T5, and SD-WMU Transect Zones.
+The Architectural Standards are encouraged (but not required) for Detached House, CARRIAGE HOUSE, Duplex or COTTAGE COURT Building Types. - 2.
+The Building Height Standards of Sec 405.14.H shall apply to all new or improved BUILDINGS. - 3.
+The Site Design Standards of Sec 405.14.I through 405.14.K (Garden Walls, Fences and Screening; Lighting; Required Landscape) shall apply to all SITE PLAN applications. - 4.
+Up to 10 percent DEVIATION in the dimensional standards of this Section may be granted as a MINOR WAIVER (see Sec 405.26.E).